jarad/project_template/sim1/README.md

 ## Adding scripts

-To add a script for any part of the process, you will need to update the `settings.R` file and create the script.
-Then run `Rscript Makefile.R` to create a new Makefile and then run `make` to actually perform the analysis
+To add a script for any part of the process, you will need to update the `settings.R` file and create the script(s).
+Then run `Rscript Makefile.R` to create a new Makefile and then run `make` to actually perform the analysis.